-Wo rkforce Program nme (7) Driving our work There is an increasing demand for services (Health and Care) with a deficit in the available workforce required to meet this demand, compounded by an ageing workforce and increased attrition.
+Wo rkforce Progran nme (7) Driving our work There is an increasing demand for services (Health and Care) with a deficit in the available workforce required to meet this demand, compounded by an ageing workforce and increased attrition.
 Use of resources - Deliver a balanced net system financial position for 2024/25.
-Projects Purpose 2023-24 Summary of impact to date 2024-25 Progress & Impact The Active Bystander programme has been rolled out across Derbyshire, starting with a Train the Trainer programme.
-100 Leadership Development & Talent Management Development of a consistent core offer for leadership development and induction for all new leaders anywhere in the system, which supports a culture of improvement, encouraging learning and promoting system working.
+Projects Purpose The Active Bystander programme has been rolled out across Derbyshire, starting with a Train the Trainer programme.
+2024-25 Progress & Impact 2024-25 Progress & Impact 100 Leadership Development & Talent Management Development of a consistent core offer for leadership development and induction for all new leaders anywhere in the system, which supports a culture of improvement, encouraging learning and promoting system working.
 Creating an inclusive talent approach as the driver for recruitment and development.
 This includes unified approaches to Leadership Development, Talent Management Development, and organisational development (OD).
 New system-wide appraisal process introduced.
 Mapped core leadership offers across the system to establish access to leadership development.
 Identifying gaps to deliver a consistent core offer of leadership development for aspiring, emerging, middle-level, and senior leaders available to people anywhere in the system.
 Reviewed digital booking options for leadership offers to reduce admin time required.
 Ongoing delivery of the Mary Seacole programme.
 Core Leadership offer embedded across the system and considered "business as usual".

-Wo rkforce Progra mme (8) Driving our work There is an increasing demand for services (Health and Care) with a deficit in the available workforce required to meet this demand, compounded by an ageing workforce and increased attrition.
+Wo rkforce Prograi mme (8) Dri ving our work There is an increasing demand for services (Health and Care) with a deficit in the available workforce required to meet this demand, compounded by an ageing workforce and increased attrition.
 Use of resources - Deliver a balanced net system financial position for 2024/25.
-101 Projects Health, Safety and Wellbeing Purpose Collaborative delivery of an equitable range of programmes and initiatives to support all health and social care colleagues across Derbyshire and Derby City - helping colleagues to remain healthy, safe and well in all aspects of life.
-2023-24 Summary of impact to date 2024-25 Progress & Impact Programme of delivery inc. Mental and Emotional Health, MSK / Physical Health and Health Inequalities to support health, wellbeing and workforce retention, based on a robust Health Needs Analysis.
+Projects Purpose 202 23-24 Summary of impact to date 2024-25 Progress & Impact 101 Health, Safety and Wellbeing Collaborative delivery of an equitable range of programmes and initiatives to support all health and social care colleagues across Derbyshire and Derby City - helping colleagues to remain healthy, safe and well in all aspects of life.
+Programme of delivery inc. Mental and Emotional Health, MSK / Physical Health and Health Inequalities to support health, wellbeing and workforce retention, based on a robust Health Needs Analysis.
 National recognition as an Inclusive Menopause Friendly Employer and award for cross-sector working.
 Over 56k engagements in the programme in 2023/24.
 Month-on-month growth since 220 colleagues per day.
 Representing 136% growth in a year.
 Demonstrable impact within the Neurodiversity and Menopause workstreams.
 20% reduction in sickness absence pilot.
 Regular Neurodiverse Cafés, working with a Disability or Health Condition Support Group, and Supporting your team with a Disability or Health condition are embedded within the timetable.
 System Health Needs Analysis results complete.
 114% increase in Peer Psychological Support.
 The Menopause programme won the Henpicked Menopause Friendly Employer award for 'Most Inclusive Employer' in 2023.
 This was a support programme, which is now business as usual.